 I’m so glad now that I asked my question on that late summer day.
-Because I’ve got three more good reasons to know about the love spoken by a mama’s listening heart.
-They’re ages 12, 10, and 8 and, believe me, they’ve got plenty to say!
+Because I’ve got more good reasons to know about the love spoken by a mama’s listening heart.
+Our four sons are now ages 28, 20, 18, and 16, and, believe me, they’ve got plenty to say!

 Maybe you do too?

 In His grace,